Labor Day. The history is a little more interesting than just picnics and hot dogs.

 People who gained citizenship during their time working for Ford brought family over and started lives in Michigan while remaining close to their family back in Yemen."

-Unions were anti-immigrant, as cheaper labor of immigrants undercut their wages.
+Unions were anti-immigrant, as cheaper immigrant labor undercut union wages.

 After World War Two, America helped rebuild Germany and Japan with new factories.

-They hired lobbyists to push for lowering tariffs so they could bring less expensive products in, gaining a competitive advantage over American factories.
+They hired lobbyists to push for U.S. politicians to lower tariffs so they could bring their less expensive products in, gaining a competitive advantage over American factories.

-Issues that increased the cost of doing business in America included:
+Higher costs of doing business in the U.S. included:

 - Higher wages;